xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/management.rst

 Configures Nodes' Service Processors
 ````````````````````````````````````

 Here comes the command, ``rspconfig``.
 It is used to configure the service processor of a phyisical machine.
-On a OpenPower system, the service processor is the BMC, BAse Motherboard Controller.
+On a OpenPower system, the service processor is the BMC, Base Motherboard Controller.
 Various variables can be set through the command.
 But, please also notice, the actual configuration may change among difference machine model type.

 Examples